andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 current bin being picked (the
 ![2+1+3](https://latex.codecogs.com/png.latex?2%2B1%2B3 "2+1+3") in the example
 above), and also the "regular" representation.
-For example, `<[2,2],2,4>` means that that node has already commited to having `<?,?,2,4>` in the target vector, but still has two 2s in the source vector to pull in and distribute.
+For example, `<[2,2],2,4>` means that that node has already committed to having `<?,?,2,4>` in the target vector, but still has two 2s in the source vector to pull in and distribute.

 One final thing we need to keep track of is to not count a point transitioning to itself if it results from no actual internal changes.
-This can be done by checking if each of our bin choices involved exactly no inter-bin flows.
+This can be done by checking if each of our bin choices involved exactly no inter-bin flows (they were all of the form `0+x+0`).

 Phew!
 That's a bit of a mathematical doozy, huh?
 But trust me when I say it's easier to understand if you try out a few different points from the drop-down